Diagonalization of Polynomial-Time Deterministic Turing Machines via Nondeterministic Turing Machines

-As is well known, a central problem in computational complexity theory is the $\mathcal{P}$ versus $\mathcal{NP}$ problem, which is to determine whether every language accepted by some nondeterministic Turing machine in polynomial-time is also accepted by some deterministic Turing machine in polynomial-time.
-In this section, we will review its history and related works.
-With respect to its importance, we refer the reader to the references \cite{Coo00, Coo03, Wig07}.
+As is well known, a central open question in {\em computational complexity theory} is the $\mathcal{P}$ versus $\mathcal{NP}$ problem, which is to determine whether every language accepted by some nondeterministic Turing machine in polynomial time is also accepted by some deterministic Turing machine in polynomial time.
+In this subsection, we will review its history and related works.
+With regard to the importance of the problem, we refer the reader to the references \cite{Coo00, Coo03, Wig07}.

-In 1971, Cook \cite{Coo71} introduced a notion of $\mathcal{NP}$-completeness as a polynomial-time analog of c.e.-completeness, except that the reduction used was a polynomial-time analog of Turing reducibility rather than of many-one reducibility (see \cite{Rog67} Chapter $7$).
+In 1971, Cook \cite{Coo71} introduced a notion of $\mathcal{NP}$-completeness as a polynomial-time analog of c.e.-completeness, except that the reduction used was a polynomial-time analog of Turing reducibility rather than of many-one reducibility (see Chapter $7$ in \cite{Rog67} for {\em Turing reducibility}).
 Besides the first well-known $\mathcal{NP}$-complete problem of Satisfiability, Cook also showed in \cite{Coo71} that several natural problems, including $3$-SAT and subgraph isomorphism, are $\mathcal{NP}$-complete.

-A year later, stimulated by the work of Cook \cite{Coo71}, Karp \cite{Kar72} used these completeness results to show that $20$ other natural problems are $\mathcal{NP}$-complete, forcefully demonstrating the importance of the subject.
+A year later, stimulated by the work of Cook \cite{Coo71} (according to the viewpoints in \cite{Kar72}), Karp \cite{Kar72} used these completeness results to show the celebrated conclusions that $20$ other natural problems are $\mathcal{NP}$-complete, forcefully demonstrating the importance of the subject.
 Thus far, there are many problems shown to be $\mathcal{NP}$-complete.
 See the excellent reference \cite{GJ79} on this subject.
 In his paper \cite{Kar72}, Karp also introduced the now standard notation $\mathcal{P}$ and $\mathcal{NP}$ and redefined $\mathcal{NP}$-completeness by using the polynomial-time analog of many-one reducibility, which has become standard.
-Meanwhile, Levin \cite{Lev73}, independently of Cook \cite{Coo71} and Karp \cite{Kar72}, defined the notion of ``universal search problem", similar to the $\mathcal{NP}$-complete problem, and gave six examples, which include {\it Satisfiability}.
+Meanwhile, Levin \cite{Lev73}, independently of Cook \cite{Coo71} and Karp \cite{Kar72}, defined the notion of ``universal search problem," similar to the $\mathcal{NP}$-complete problem, and gave six examples, which include {\em Satisfiability}.